Department of Labor Logo United States Department of Labor

 Marine biologists study fish and other wildlife that inhabit the oceans.

-Zoologists and wildlife biologists study animals and other wildlife and how they interact with their ecosystems.
-They study the physical characteristics of animals, animal behaviors, and the impacts humans have on wildlife and natural habitats.
+Zoologists and wildlife biologists study animals, those both in captivity and in the wild, and how they interact with their ecosystems.
+They focus primarily on undomesticated animals and their behavior, as well as on the impact humans have on wildlife and natural habitats.

 Duties